1-2-2 Zone Defense Guide

 What is a 1-2-2 Zone Defense?

 A 1-2-2 zone defense is a mix of some of the advantages of the 2-3 zone and 1-3-1 zone defense.
 The 1-2-2 zone has the ability to extend out and put pressure on the ball as well as having certain trapping areas.
-Even as it extends out to pressure, the zone has more rim protection by keeping a player on each block.
-The 1-2-2 is built to match up naturally with a single guard on top and two wing players.
+Even as it extends out to pressure more, the zone has good rim protection by keeping a player on each block.
+The 1-2-2 zone is built to match up naturally with a single guard on top and two wing players.
 This natural setup helps to keep the defense from breaking down.

 Advantages of a 1-2-2 Zone

-The 1-2-2 can also trap the ball in all areas of the floor.
-Even if the 1-2-2 becomes a trapping defense, there will still always be a big around the basket.
-Again the 1-2-2 does a really good job of pressuring the ball with or without trapping but still keeps a rim protector around the basket at all times as well.
-This mix of pressure out front and coverage around the basket makes the 1-2-2 a good zone defense.
+The 1-2-2 zone can also trap the ball in all areas of the floor.
+Even if the 1-2-2 zone becomes a trapping defense, there will still always be a big around the basket.
+Again, the 1-2-2 zone does a really good job of pressuring the ball with or without trapping but still keeps a rim protector around the basket at all times as well.
+This mix of pressure out front and coverage around the basket makes the 1-2-2 zone a good zone defense.

 Disadvantages of a 1-2-2 Zone